On affine rigidity: Neighborhood affine rigidity

 \begin{remark} This corollary can also be proven without reference to affine rigidity and Corollary~\ref{cor:ur}.
 In particular, Proposition~\ref{prop:nss} guarantees a non symmetric maximal-rank stress $\Omega$ for $(p,\Gamma)$, and then $\Omega^t\Omega$ is a symmetric, positive semi-definite, maximal rank stress for $(p,\Gamma^2)$.
 Universal rigidity then follows by a theorem of Connelly~\cite{Connelly82:RigidityEnergy}.
 (See also~\cite{GT10:UGR}.) \end{remark}

+A manuscript by Cheung and Whiteley~\cite{cw} contains a variety of other results relating graph powers to global rigidity.

-We wish to highlight this corollary since the only other known (to us) class of graphs that are universally rigid for all generic configurations in $\RR^d$ are the $d$-trilateration graphs.
-(A $d$-trilateration graph is one that can be obtained from a complete graph by successively adding vertices, each connected to at least $d+1$ old vertices.)
+We wish to highlight this corollary since the only other known (to us) class of graphs that are universally rigid for all generic configurations in $\RR^d$ are graphs that can be realized greedily such as the $d$-trilateralization graphs (A $d$-trilateralization graph is one that can be obtained from a complete graph by successively adding vertices, each connected to at least $d+1$ old vertices) and their generalizations (such as graphs formed by gluing together $d$-trilateralization graphs along $d+1$ vertices.

-See Figure \ref{fig:hcomb} for an example of a framework whose square is universally rigid by this corollary but is not a trilateration graph.
+See Figure \ref{fig:hcomb} for an example of a framework whose square is universally rigid by this corollary but is not a trilateralization graph.

 We also mention that a theorem of a related nature, showing a relationship between the connectivity of a graph and global rigidity in the squared graph, has been described by Anderson et al.~\cite{anderson2009graphical}.